christiancannata/agrispesa/wp-content/plugins/cookie-law-info/readme.txt

 - It also has a Cookie List module so you can easily show what cookies your site uses and display them neatly in a table on your Privacy & Cookies Policy page.

-- The plugin can be configured to have a CCPA 'Do Not Sell My Personal Information' control to the cookie notice.
+- The plugin can be configured to have a CCPA/CPRA 'Do Not Sell or Share My Personal Information' control to the cookie notice.

 - Helps in achieving cookie compliance under CNIL – A french administrative regulatory body